Dallas Choir Members Tested Positive For COVID-19 Before Performance for Mike Pence

-It was revealed on Wednesday that at least five members of the choir and orchestra of First Baptist Dallas had tested positive for COVID-19.
+It was revealed on Wednesday that at least five members of the choir and orchestra of First Baptist Dallas tested positive for COVID-19.
 BuzzFeed News first reported the outbreak among members of the megachurch that was visited by Vice President Mike Pence this past Sunday.
 A sixth member of the orchestra exhibited symptoms of the virus and was tested in mid-June, according to a call for prayers sent to the church’s musicians and uncovered by BuzzFeed.

 On June 30, Jarrod Blackstock, a music director and the associate minister of worship who plays trumpet in the orchestra, wrote a message in a private Facebook group for the choir and orchestra voicing his support for the performance while lamenting that he was not able to attend because he had the virus.

 “Some of you may know but I’ve been in quarantine since June 14 after several exposures.
 I was tested and it came back positive for the virus.
 I thought Freedom Sunday was a great day.
 Everyone who participated did an excellent job!
-I’m sorry that I wasn’t there and hated to miss it,”
+I’m sorry that I wasn’t there and hated to miss it.”

-While Blackrock or the other five did not perform for the vice president during Pence’s hour-and-a-half-hour visit to the church, it was not made clear if the choir and orchestra members in attendance had not come in contact with those infected through previous practices and performances.
+While neither Blackrock nor the other five performed for the vice president during Pence’s hour-and-a-half-long visit to the church, it was not made clear if the choir and orchestra members in attendance had come in contact with those infected at previous practices and performances.

 Pence attended what was referred to as a “Freedom Sunday” service by the church, which was billed as a combination of a religious gathering and a political rally.
 The event was organized by Pastor Robert Jeffress, who is a member of President Donald Trump’s White House Faith Initiative and a contributor to Fox News.
-Texas Governor Greg Abbott was also in attendance.
+Texas Gov. Greg Abbott was also in attendance.

 Pence also addressed the congregants in attendance, many of whom did not wear a mask.